luyadev/luya.io/docs/guide/ngrest/index.md

 ### NgRest API

 The API controller will return the REST formatted data from your model.

-The API controller needs to know from which configuration of the API it should be build from, therefore define the `luya\admin\ngrest\base\Api::$modelClass` property with your defined `luya\admin\ngrest\base\NgRestModel`.
+The API controller needs to know from which configuration of the API it should be build from, therefore define the <class name="luya\admin\ngrest\base\Api" prop="$modelClass" /> property with your defined <class name="luya\admin\ngrest\base\NgRestModel" />.

 ```php
 <?php